Editorial

 Revolution?
 De-industrialization?

-Between the archives, as a loop, I return to my origins, the shutdown of the coal mine in 1997.
-On the cover of my book Des-Terra, you can see me as part of a massive miners strike in the Capital city of Chile.
-You can read in the banner the phrase “El Presente”, which means The Present.
-And, I guess, we can learn something about this memory: to question the nostalgic dimension of the past.
-Then, look at the present and make space for the present to look at us in order to open the future.
+Within these archives, in a looping movement, I return to my origins—the shutdown of the coal mine in 1997.
+On the cover of my book Des-Terra, I appear as part of a massive miners’ strike in Santiago, the capital of Chile.
+On a banner, one can read the phrase El Presente—The Present.
+From this memory, perhaps we can learn something: to question the nostalgic dimension of the past, to look at the present, and to make space for the present to look back at us, in order to open a future.

 Entradas más populares de este blog

-Book: How to deindustrialize our artistic practices
+Seminar / Book: How to deindustrialize our artistic practices

 Publication: Prefix-Industriality.
 Teti Press Journal